7449-Sewer Service Worker

 According to Civil Service Commission Rule 109, the duties specified below are representative of the range of duties assigned to this job code/class and are not intended to be an inclusive list.

-1. Respond to service calls requesting maintenance on side and main sewers; locate breaks and makes repair; flush and rod clogged sewers; dye tests sewers in locating trouble in the system.
+1. Respond to service calls requesting maintenance on side and main sewers; locate and assess blockages; flush clogged sewers; and conduct dye tests to identify issues within the system.

-2. Inspect large main sewers for necessary repairs; inspect for proper side sewer and catch basin connections; build dams in sewer lines to divert flow during maintenance operations; examine and test sewers to determine causes of street depressions.
+2. Inspect large main sewers for necessary repairs; inspect for proper lateral sewer and catch basin connections; build dams in sewer lines to divert flow during maintenance operations; examine and test sewers to determine causes of street depressions or failures.

-3. Clean grates and flush sewage pumping station sumps.
+3. Clean grates, catch basins and sewage pumping station sumps.

-4. Assure all street openings are properly barricaded and in safe condition.
+4. Assure all street openings are properly barricaded and appropriate traffic control measures are in place.

-5. Contact occupants of property in connection with sewer maintenance work; prepare daily work and time reports.
+5. Contact occupants of property in connection with sewer maintenance work; address concerns and resolve access issues.

 KNOWLEDGE, SKILLS, AND ABILITIES